-Student Nar ne: Grade: time you wo ould like igned and will be in effect for the 2019-2020 academic year in the Helena School District.
-If at any to make changes, please contact your child's school.
-If the Handbook information related to the topics below before completing this form.
-Once you have n provided please mark your choices, sign the form and return to the school.
-Yes No I have read, understand, and give permission for my child to attend and participate in field trips.
+This form will be signed and will be in effect for the 2022-2023 academic year in the Helena School District.
+If at any time you would like to make changes, please contact your child's school.
+Parents: Please read the Handbook information related to the topics below before completing this form.
+Once you have read the information provided please mark your choices, sign the form and return to the school.
+I have read, understand, and give permission for my child to attend and participate in Yes No field trips.
 Yes No I have read and understand the information regarding weapons in school.
 Yes No I have read and understand the Technology Use Agreement and I give permission for my child to use the Internet and the Microsoft Office 365 collaboration tools to include email access.
-Yes No I have read and understand the policy regarding cell phone, personal listening devices and tablets.
-Yes No I give permission for photographs and/or filming by the news media or the District.
-Yes No I give permission for my child's work to be published on the District and/or School web site.
+I have read and understand the policy regarding cell phone, personal listening devices Yes No and tablets.
+I give permission for photographs and/or filming by the news media or the District.
+Yes No Yes No I give permission for my child's work to be published on the District and/or School web site.
 Yes No I give permission for my child's name to be published on the District and/or School web site.
-Yes No I give permission for my child's picture to be published on the District and/or School web site or in the school year book if applicable.
+I give permission for my child's picture to be published on the District and/or School Yes No web site or in the school year book if applicable.
 Yes No I give permission for the release of directory information as defined by FERPA.
 Directory information includes name, address, telephone number, gender, grade level, birth date & place, parent/guardian name and address, academic awards or honors, student photograph, school activities and period of school attendance.
-Yes No The School District has identified web-based tools and applications for learning.
-A complete list can be found on the District web site (helenaschools.org).
+The School District has identified web-based tools and applications for learning.
+A Yes No complete list can be found on the District web site (helenaschools.org).
 Some tools require the student's school email address and name prior to approval for use.
 If you object to your child's use of approved web sites please indicate by checking NO to the left.
-Yes No I have read and understand the Student/Parent Handbook.
-Parent Signature Date
+I have read and understand the Student/Parent Handbook.
+Yes No